DTRHnet/Shist/replit.md

 For local Linux deployment, the project includes automated installation scripts:

-- **install.sh** - Detects Linux distribution and installs all prerequisites (Node.js 20+, PostgreSQL, Python3, build tools), sets up database, and configures environment
+- **install.sh** - Detects Linux distribution and installs all prerequisites (Node.js 20+, PostgreSQL, Python3, build tools, tsx for TypeScript), sets up database, and configures environment
-- **start.sh** - Loads environment, runs migrations, and starts the application with monitoring
+- **start.sh** - Loads environment, runs migrations, and starts the application with intelligent TypeScript/JavaScript detection and monitoring
 - **stop.sh** - Generated automatically for clean shutdown

-The scripts support Ubuntu/Debian/Kali, Fedora/CentOS/RHEL, and Arch/Manjaro distributions with automatic package management and database configuration.
+The scripts support Ubuntu/Debian/Kali, Fedora/CentOS/RHEL, and Arch/Manjaro distributions with automatic package management, TypeScript execution support, and database configuration.
+The start script automatically detects project type and uses the optimal execution method (npm run dev for TypeScript development, tsx for direct execution, or node for JavaScript).